 - Administrative, faculty advisory, or instructor error.

-Generally, the following WILL NOT constitute grounds for withdrawing from a course or semester:
+Generally, the following WILL NOT constitute grounds for withdrawing from a semester:

 - Voluntary overload of course work (with or without advisor’s signature).